sottakuapp/sottaku-yomitan/docs/making-yomitan-dictionaries.md

-# Making Yomitan Dictionaries　<!-- omit in toc -->
+# Making Sottaku-Yomitan Dictionaries　<!-- omit in toc -->

-This document provides an overview on how to create your own Yomitan dictionary.
+This document provides an overview on how to create your own Sottaku-Yomitan dictionary.

 - [Tools](#tools)
 - [Read the Schemas](#read-the-schemas)